October 5, 2025

 This changes the equation completely.
 Template-less, AI-powered extraction is now not only faster and more accurate, but also cost-effective.

 When you don't have to worry about the steep cost of extraction anymore, it doesn't make sense to invest in template-based tools anymore.
-The lower costs and higher flexibility bring your organization into the future.
+The lower costs and higher flexibility brings your organization into the future.

 I’ve been talking to finance and manufacturing leaders over the past few months.
 Their top challenge is coping with changing document volumes.